rajansagarwal/gardening/content/_index.md

 ---
 alias: "000"
-title: Chloe's Digital Garden 🪴
+title: Rajan's Digital Garden
 ---

-👋 Hey, I'm Chloe Abrasada!
-As a chronic learner, I like my life with organized chaos.. hence the ~~scattered folder under folder~~ garden. 📁
+👋 I'm Rajan

 💡 I'm in love with learning!
 And I genuinely want to become more intentional with it.. here's me committing it into existence. 🌸